Rose Art Museum

 The Rose Art Museum, founded in 1961, is a part of Brandeis University in Waltham, Massachusetts, US.
-Named after benefactors Edward and Bertha Rose, it offers temporary exhibitions, and it displays and houses works of art from its permanent collection of 9,000 objects.
+Named after founding benefactors Edward and Bertha Rose, it offers temporary exhibitions, and it displays and houses works of art from its permanent collection of 9,000 objects.
 The museum has one of the largest collections of modern and contemporary art in New England.
 Since its inauguration, the Rose Art Museum has been recognized for its avant-garde and forward-thinking approach to modern and contemporary art.
+Its mission statement says that the museum "fosters community, experimentation, and new knowledge through direct engagement with modern and contemporary art, artists, and ideas".

 Architecture

-The Rose Art Museum is a small and simple geometric structure designed by the firm Harrison & Abramovitz.
-Its initial 1961 design contained 12000 sqft of exhibition space, a modest size.
-The building had no freight elevator, and the doors were too small for large works of art.
+The Rose Art Museum is a small and simple geometric structure designed by the firm Harrison & Abramovitz, known for its design of the Headquarters of the United Nations in New York City.
+The initial 1961 design contained 12000 sqft of exhibition space, a modest size.
+The original building had no freight elevator, and the doors were too small for large works of art.
 The collection soon outgrew the building, so Harrison & Abramovitz designed an expansion, completed in April 1974 at a cost of $500,000.

-As of 2022, with approximately 13000 sqft of exhibition space in three galleries, the Rose Art Museum offers 9-12 exhibitions a year, most of which are organized by the Rose Art Museum curatorial team.
+In the late 1990s, the galleries were renovated.

+In 2011, the architectural firm Bruner Cott completed a $1.7 million "light touch renovation", refreshing and restoring surfaces and updating mechanical systems, in time for the 50th anniversary celebrations.
+As of 2022, the museum has approximately 13000 sqft of exhibition space in three major galleries.

 In front of the museum stands Light of Reason by Chris Burden.
 The environmental sculpture, commissioned by the university and installed in 2014, consists of three rows of 24 Victorian lamp posts which fan out around the museum's entrance.
 The sculpture serves as a gateway and outdoor event space, and has become a campus landmark.

 History

+The museum's exhibition and cultural programming have come to be centered on leading contemporary artists, often giving these artists their first group or solo museum exhibitions: Frank Stella, Kiki Smith, Nam June Paik, and Dana Schutz among them.
+The Rose Art Museum has a leading collection of modern and contemporary art in New England.